 Shakespeare Theatre Company

-For Shakespeare in American Communities, Shakespeare Theatre Company will present student matinees of Henry IV: Part I, Henry IV: Part II, and Measure for Measure, as part of their Shakespearience program.
-Artistic Director Michael Kahn will direct the two Henry productions and Jonathan Munby will direct Measure for Measure.
-The company will provide related educational activities, including workshops and First Folio teacher and student resource guide.
-They anticipate reaching 85 schools from the District of Columbia, Maryland, and Virginia.
+Shakespeare Theatre Company will present student matinees of Macbeth directed by Liesl Tommy and Romeo and Juliet directed by Alan Paul, as part of their Shakespearience program.
+The company will provide related educational activities, including workshops, talkbacks, and a study guide.
+They anticipate reaching 85 schools located in District of Columbia, Maryland, and Virginia.